The Car Connection Lamborghini Aventador Overview

 Shifting duties are handled by what Lamborghini calls an Independent Shifting Rod automated manual transmission, which differs from the dual-clutch autos used in most cars in this class.
 The company claims that, based on this transmission and other developments it made for the Aventador, this car is two generations ahead of the competition.
 Paired with standard all-wheel drive, the whole package provides undeniably incredible performance—the Aventador is able to accelerate to 60 mph in 2.8 seconds and run up to a top speed of 217 mph.
 Few supercars can match both of those performance figures, putting the top Lambo in even rarer company.

-The body is the most radical element of the Aventador, with a jet-fighter-like design theme and extensive use of carbon fiber.
-In fact, the entire chassis is made of carbon fiber, one of the first carbon monocoque road cars.
-The suspension and subframes are nearly the only structural elements to use any metal at all.
+The body may be the most radical element of the Aventador, with a jet fighter-like design theme and extensive use of carbon fiber.
+In fact, the entire chassis is made of carbon fiber, making it one of the first carbon monocoque road cars.
+The suspension and subframes are some of the only structural elements to use any metal at all.
 The suspension itself is race-inspired, too, with inboard pushrods transferring wheel loads to dampers mounted horizontally inside the body.
-Despite the weight-saving materials, the Aventador still weighs in at 3,472 pounds.
+Despite the weight-saving materials, the big Aventador still weighs in at 3,472 pounds.

-A trio of unique limited-run cars will be built using the Aventador's chassis and engine as a basis.
-Unveiled at the 2013 Geneva Motor Show, the Lamborghini Veneno takes an even more extreme angle on style and performance--and no, we didn't think that was possible either.
+A trio of unique limited-run cars was built using the Aventador's chassis and engine as a basis.
+Unveiled at the 2013 Geneva Motor Show, the Lamborghini Veneno took an even more extreme angle on style and performance—and no, we didn't think that was possible either.